Order of the Dragon: Symbol and other artifacts

 The dragon described here, with its tail coiled around its neck, bears comparison to the ouroboros.
 On the back of the dragon, from the base of the neck to the tail, is the Red Cross of Saint George, with the entire image on an argent field.
 The Order's dragon emblem has not survived in any original form, but it has been referenced on coins, art, and in writing.
 An embroidered badge from c.1430 is found at the Bavarian National Museum.

 A University of Bucharest annotation to the original edict reads "O Quam Misericors est Deus, Pius et Justus" (O how merciful is God, faithful and just), which may have been officially part of the emblem.
 The various classes of the order had a slight variation of the dragon symbol.
 Common changes included the addition of inscriptions like O Quam Misericors est Deus ("Oh, how merciful is God") and "Justus et Paciens" ("Just and patient").
 One of the highest classes may have worn a necklace with a seal, while a period painting of Oswald von Wolkenstein depicts another type of class variation.

 Few historical artifacts of the Order now remain.
 A copy, dating to 1707, of the statutes of 1408 is the oldest known literary artifact of the society.
-Today, known materials are archived within the University of Budapest.